lucj/k0s-family/content/k0rdent/_index.md

 weight: 4
 ---

-[k0rdent](https://github.com/k0rdent/kcm) is a Kubernetes cluster management platform that orchestrates the entire k0s ecosystem for multi-cluster lifecycle management.
-It provides policy-driven automation and governance for managing multiple clusters at scale.
+[k0rdent](https://github.com/k0rdent/kcm) is an open-source project allowing you to manage multiple clusters at scale.

 k0rdent:
 - provides templates for consistent cluster provisioning